Places to visit

 Dumfries (15 miles), the region’s centre, has 2 cinemas, including the Robert Burns Film Theatre.
 The town was also the last home of Scotland’s Bard, Robert Burns.
 Nearby at Glencaple is the medieval Caerlaverock Castle, which is well worth a visit.

-Picturesque Kirkcudbright, Scotland’s ‘Artists’ Town’, has several art galleries and Broughton House, home of E.A.
+Picturesque Kirkcudbright, Scotland’s ‘Artists’ Town’, has several art galleries including the new Kirkcudbright Galleries and Broughton House, home of E.A.
 Hornel, one of the famed Glasgow Boys.
 Kirkcudbright hosts Scottish Nights and Art Trails in the summer and has many good eating places including specialty fish and chips by the harbour.
 It also has a nice swimming pool.